 The latest is DOCSIS 3.1.
-Cable modems with the latest DOCSIS 3.1 will be release some time later in this year 2016.
+Cable modems with the latest DOCSIS 3.1 will be released sometime later in this year 2016.
 They will definitely be faster but also more expensive.
-However right now we are focusing on these two DOCSIS 3.0 cable modems.
+However, right now we are focusing on these two DOCSIS 3.0 cable modems.

 By the way, for those less technical, DOCSIS stands for Data Over Cable Service Interface Specification and it is the international standard created to ensure seamless high-speed data transfer through existing cable TV (CATV) connections.

 If you want to find out more, you can read my easy and simple comparison review I wrote a few years back discussing whether to buy the Motorola SB6121 or SB6141.

 Channel bonding is the technology that allows the modem to utilize multiple channels simultaneously to increase its overall performance.